idanlupinsky/aws-demo/README.md

 [Generate an SSH key-pair]( https://help.github.com/articles/generating-ssh-keys/) and let the playbook copy the public key as follows:

-`$ ansible-playbook -i inventories/dev aws-public-keys.yml`
+`$ ansible-playbook aws-public-keys.yml -i inventories/dev`

 The public key should then be specified by name when spawning a new EC2 instance.
 The instance will be set up with the public key as one of the authorized keys allowed to log in as **ec2-user**.

+## Create an IAM role

+IAM roles can be assigned to EC2 instances.
+When an EC2 instance assumes a particular IAM role, it could, for example, make API requests.

+This allows the developer to avoid maintaining and distributing particular AWS credentials to each instance.

+`$ ansible-playbook aws-iam-role.yml -i inventories/dev`

 ## Creating a custom Amazon Machine Image (AMI)

 Several base images exist that can be used to spawn new EC2 instances (based on Amazon Linux, CentOS, Ubuntu, etc).

 When spawning a new instance we could provision the instance completely on-demand by running a a provisioning script.
+Roles such as aws-demo-common and aws-demo-service are used to configure the instance.
 However, in order to save time and ensure our newly spawned instances are completely identical, we will will provision a template instance and save an image (AMI) that we will use later.
 This process is known as "baking an image".

 The following playbook creates a new EC2 instance only to configure it and save the template image.
 The instance is then shut down.

+Should the launch configuration be created here??
+Would be better to be able to discover the AMI in a separate playbook.

+`$ ansible-playbook aws-bake-image.yml -i inventories/dev`

+## Create an Elastic Load Balancer (ELB)

+An ELB routes traffic between different EC2 instances that span Availability Zones (AZs).

+In this example, we create an Internet-facing ELB with a corresponding Security Group that opens port 80 and proxies it to the instance's application port (8080).

+In addition, we set up health-checks for each EC2 instances.
+By using the running service's admin port (8081) and designated health-check endpoint.

+`$ ansible-playbook aws-elb.yml -i inventories/dev`